-The "Series Mandatory Dissolution Date" for the units will be June 18, 2021, as specified above under "Summary of Defined Terms," unless that day is not a business day, in which case the Series Mandatory Dissolution Date will be the next following business day.
-If the trust postpones the Options Expiration Date, because such day is not a trading day or otherwise, then the Series Mandatory Dissolution Date will be automatically postponed to maintain the same number of business days between the latest postponed Options Expiration Date and the Series Mandatory Dissolution Date as existed prior to the postponement(s).
-In certain situations the trust may terminate prior to the Series Mandatory Dissolution Date.
+The "Maturity Date" for the units will be December 28, 2021, as specified above under "Summary of Defined Terms," unless that day is not a business day, in which case the Maturity Date will be the next following business day.
+If the trust postpones the Options Expiration Date, because such day is not a trading day or otherwise, then the Maturity Date will be automatically postponed to equal that of the postponed Options Expiration Date.
+In certain situations the trust may terminate prior to the Maturity Date as existed prior to the postponement(s).
 See the "Trust Administration-Dissolution of the Trust" section in this prospectus for further information.